marcusgia2505/classsExGameInstructions/docs/Elements.rst

 At the bottom of each input element you can find additional settings which open by clicking on *additional settings*.

 button label
 	Here you can specify the label of the button.
 The default is "Submit".
+This button label is only used, if there is an own button for submitting your decision.
+E.g. in *Buttons (single choice)* buttons are labeled with the possible answers the editor inserted.

 confirmation message
 	If you enter a text here, participants are asked for confirmation before submitting.
 E.g. you can enter "Are you sure?" which is then displayed together with an OK button to participants.